jonkiparsky/about/sponsorship.md

 > Our Boston Python posting got a better response than the company's 'official' postings in IEEE journals, Monster.com, etc...

-Boston Python holds two kinds of events each month: presentation nights and project nights.
-Sponsoring pizza for either event is **$750**.
+Sponsoring pizza for an in-person event is **$750**.
+Other kinds of sponsorship are possible, such as picking up the tab at a bar after an event.
+Sponsorship is also possible for online events, though that would be new for us.

-On **presentation nights**, we have 100-120 people in attendance.
-You can also sponsor drinks at a bar afterward, which is about $300, depending on how many people show up.
+On classic **presentation nights**, we have up to 100 people in attendance, sometimes more.
+Our presentations focus on peer-to-peer technical content.
+We avoid presentations that focus too much on commercial offerings.

-**Project nights** are unstructured evenings where people group up based on interest, and then work for 2.5 hours on whatever they like.
+**Project nights** are unstructured evenings where people group up based on interest, and then work on whatever they like.
 We have tables dedicated to beginning learners, web development, data science, hardware, and whatever other topics we decide are fitting.
 The unstructured time means that much more in-depth conversations are possible, which helps with assessing candidates' fit for the roles you are looking to fill.
-We generally get 90-100 people.
+We generally get up to 80 people.

 As a sponsor, you will get a chance to **speak to the crowd** at the event, and pitch your company (or whatever it is you have to pitch).
 Sponsors generally speak for a minute or two.
 Up to five minutes isn't unheard of, but starts to feel long.
 People lose interest if the pitch is too lengthy.